joshirajaram/TransitLinkDelivery-Hackathon-SacHacks-Feb21/README.md

 - At 100 orders/day: $36,500/year revenue

 **Scalability:**
-- Start with 2 time windows, 3 stops
+- Start with 2 time windows
 - Expand to all Unitrans routes
 - Add groceries, bakeries, retail
 - Partner with other university transit systems